About Ukiyoe, Japanese woodblock prints (浮世絵)

 Middle period

-In 1765, Harunobu Suzuki, in cooperation with Surishi(#) and engravers, Horishi, completed the multi-coloured Ukiyoe “Nishiki-e”.
-Harunobu Suzuki became famous as a painter who wrote slender, medieval and graceful beauty paintings.
+In 1765, Harunobu Suzuki, in cooperation with Surishi(#) and engravers Horishi, completed the multi-colored Ukiyoe “Nishiki-e.”
+Harunobu Suzuki became famous for writing slender, medieval, and graceful beauty paintings.
 He also used themes such as the town’s reputed daughter.

 (#)Surishi is a craftsman who prints one color at a time on paper using a plate in Ukiyoe prints.

-It was Utamaro Kitagawa who achieved great success with the support of Juzaburo Tsutaya, the publisher of Ukiyoe.
+Utamaro Kitagawa achieved great success with the support of Juzaburo Tsutaya, the publisher of Ukiyoe.
 He incorporated the technique of actor painting into the beauty painting at that time and became very popular.
-He also drew out the subtle differences in personality, which had a great impact on later generations.
+He also noted the subtle personality differences, significantly impacting later generations.

 Tōshūsai Sharaku, a mysterious painter, left about 140 paintings of actors and a small number of sumo wrestlers paintings under Juzaburo Tsutaya.
 He is world-renowned for his powerful and realistic expression.
 However, it is said that it was unpopular with the people of the time because it was so realistic.
-He was active for a very short period of time, about one year in 1794.
+He was active for a very short period, about one year in 1794.

 Reference: https://ja.wikipedia.org/wiki/東洲斎写楽